Franz Gerhard Wegeler

 Franz Gerhard Wegeler (22 August 1765 – 7 May 1848) was a German physician from Bonn, who, in his youth, was a close friend of composer Ludwig van Beethoven.
 He was the father of historian Julius Stephan Wegeler (1807-1883).

 Wegeler studied medicine at the Universities of Bonn and Vienna.
-After completing his studies in Austria, he returned to Bonn, where he became a tenured professor of legal medicine and obstetrics (1789).
+After completing his studies in Austria, he returned to Bonn, where he became a tenured professor of legal medicine and obstetrics in 1789.
 In 1794, he fled Bonn during the French Revolutionary Wars, returning to Vienna, where he renewed his friendship with Beethoven.
-After spending two years in Vienna, he moved back to Bonn as an instructor and a general practitioner of medicine.
+After spending two years in Vienna, he again returned to Bonn as an instructor and a general practitioner of medicine.

-In 1802, he married Eleonore von Breuning, the daughter of Helene von Breuning, a former piano student and 'first love' of Beethoven.
-The marriage had four children.
-The descendants include Helena Josepha Theresia (1803-1832) and Julius Stephan Wegeler (1807-1883).
+In 1802, he married Eleonore von Breuning, the daughter of Helene von Breuning.
+Eleonore was a former piano student and 'first love' of Beethoven.
+The marriage produced four children.
+The descendants include Helena Josepha Theresia (1803–1832) and Julius Stephan Wegeler (1807–1883).

-In 1807, he relocated to Koblenz, where he joined the Prussian civil service and attained several prestigious awards.
+In 1807, Wegeler relocated to Koblenz, where he joined the Prussian civil service and received several prestigious awards.

 Wegeler was a Freemason; Beethoven corresponded with him on the subject of Beethoven's music (not masonic music) being used in lodge ceremonies.
 Beethoven offered to compose a better piece than he had heard was being used.